-Decisions made at every level of government – whether locally at city hall, school boards, the county courthouse, or in St. Paul and Washington – have a profound impact on our local businesses and the economy.
+Decisions made at every level of government – locally at city hall, school boards, the county courthouse, or in St. Paul and Washington – profoundly impact our local businesses and the economy.
 That is why the Chamber is committed to being your eyes and ears – and, when needed, a non-partisan voice for the business community.
 The Chamber accomplishes this through:

 - Advocacy on business-related issues at the local, state, and federal levels